How to Properly Test a Garage Door Balance

 4. Tighten the Locking Bolts

 Make sure that the winding cone’s locking bolts are easily accessible and use the 7/16-inch wrench to mount the cone to the torsion tube.
 Do not over tighten the bolts.
-After initiating contact with the tube, turn the bolts one and a half full turns.
+After initiating contact with the tube, turn the bolts two full turns.
 Over tightening the bolts will damage the torsion tube.

 5. Test the Garage Door Balance

-As a rule of thumb, if your garage door is heavy, you’d want to increase the amount of torque that the springs produce.
-If the garage door is pulling up, you’d want to reduce the torque amount.
+As a rule of thumb, if your garage door is heavy, you’d want to increase the amount of tension that the springs produce.
+If the garage door is pulling up, you’d want to reduce the tension amount.
 Overall, a properly balanced garage door should feel relatively light enough to operate and travel smoothly up and down.

 Leave a Reply